PMI CORPORATE WEBSITE PRIVACY NOTICE

 When using information as described in this notice, information about you may be transferred either within or outside the country or territory where it was collected, including to a country or territory that may not have equivalent data protection standards.

-PMI affiliates within the European Economic Area (“EEA”) will transfer personal information to PMI affiliates outside the EEA.
-For example to facilitate the operation of a global business.
+For example, PMI affiliates within the European Economic Area (“EEA”) may transfer personal information to PMI affiliates outside the EEA.
 In all cases, the transfer will be:

 - on the basis of a European Commission adequacy decision;